 SELECT assettag, COUNT() FROM assets GROUP BY assettag HAVING COUNT() > 1; - Source vs. Target Comparison:

-SELECT source src, COUNT() FROM sourceassets UNION ALL SELECT target, COUNT() FROM targetassets; - Verify file formats and unit conversions (e.g., ft2 to m2) before before the export.
+SELECT source src, COUNT() FROM sourceassets UNION ALL SELECT target, COUNT() FROM targetassets; - Verify file formats and unit conversions (e.g., ft2 to m2) before before export.

 - Implement logging with granular error categories (mapping, type conflict, missing references).